 A soil that has the correct mixture of these ingredients will be slightly acidic and and will also contain slow release nutrients.

 The mixture of the three main components of the soil will be 50-25-25 of peat moss, vermiculite and perlite.

-How is African violet soil different from regular potting soil?
+How african violet soil different from regular potting soil

 African violet potting mix is more grainy than regular potting mix and can has a closer resemblance to some types of bonsai soil than regular potting mix.